 I am a member of the Society of Wine Educators in pursuit of my CSW (certified specialist in wine).
-On my way to becoming an actual expert!
-I received a scholarship to attend the Wine Bloggers Conference in 2011 in Charlottesville, VA., and went on to attend the conference again in Portland, OR.
-The experience was extraordinary.
-I was able to bond with a community of like minded individuals, and made incredible friendships with people all over the country.
+In 2011 I received a scholarship to attend the Wine Bloggers Conference in Charlottesville, VA., and went on to attend the conference again in Portland, OR., and then again in one of my favorite places, the Finger Lakes, NY.
+Those experiences were extraordinary, and I am eternally grateful to the Wine Bloggers Conference and the scholarship committee that year.
+I was able to bond with a community of like-minded individuals and made incredible friendships with people all over the country.
 I was in awe of the wine knowledge all around me and yet felt as if I did really belong amongst them and had something to contribute.

 The scholarship and conference allowed me to increase my wine knowledge and network with people in the industry, make new friends, and open up opportunities for which I will be forever grateful.
 In 2011 I left a 20+ year career in the newspaper industry and began again the search for what to be when I grow up.
 With a lifetime of advertising copywriting, freelance assignments, social media skills, and wine knowledge I hope to make a positive contribution to the education of new wine enthusiasts.
 My wine writing attributes include the Palate Press, Examiner.com, Fruit Growers News.

 I am a strong advocate for the direct-to-consumer wine shipping movement and closely follow and support Free the Grapes, a non-profit advocacy group trying to abolish outdated laws that pretend to protect the consumer but really protect the three-tier system that has been in place since Prohibition.